lovac42/CCBC/README.md

 Zoom adjustments are saved per card model based on front or back view.
 IR cards are saved per card.

+## Portable mode, windows only:
+Portable mode is enabled if a file named `portable.dat` is in the ccbc.exe folder at the time it launches.
+All user data are stored in a folder called Data.

+## Multiple instances:
+CCBC allows multiple instances on different profiles to be run on the same system.

 ## Shuffle or Show Next Card Button:
 Added a small button to drop current card from the reviewer.
 The card will re-appear again in a few moments, this helps to alleviate tip-of-the-tongue phenomenons without failing the card in the event of a temporary mental lapse.
 The shuffling will be performed by the Hoochie addons if available.